 If someone can’t even take the time to complete a simple online dating profile, how can you expect them to put in any time or effort into meeting you and your potential relationship?

 While these assumptions might not be true about you, it’s what people are going to think when they see you have an incomplete online dating profile.
 Take the time to finish your profile and put answers that are meaningful and show that you put a little thought into it.
 One word answers or “I’ll get to this later” don’t really do a whole lot for instilling confidence in someone that you are worth pursuing.

 If you don’t have the time or the energy to commit to completing your online dating profile, you probably aren’t in a position where you should be dating in the first place.

 People have to be able to see what you look like when it comes to online dating.
 With traditional dating and meeting people in person, you’re going to get to see all of that.
 The point of online dating is to try and mimic what you get in person, but deliver it online so that you can meet more people than you normally would be able to.

 If you don’t have enough good pictures of you for people to see, you’re either not going to get many responses, or you’re going to get responses from people that think you are something that you are not.

 How many pictures is good?
 We’d say anywhere from 3-10 is perfect.
 What makes these quality pictures?
-Your pictures need to be current (within the last year), clear (not taken with a terrible camera), and clearly show your face and your body.
+Your pictures need to be current (within the last year—ideally the last six months), clear (not taken with a terrible camera), and clearly show your face and your body.
 Be proud of who you are and if you’re not, then do what you can to change that and accept the things that you cannot.